gottacatchenall/thesis_proposal/README.md

 Holling-Type-III or DeAngelis-Beddington functional response).
-The form of this functional response in real systems, and whether it is meaningfully non-zero for a given species interaction, is effectively unknown, and some forms are inherently more "forecastable" than others [@Chen2019RevCom; @Pennekamp2019IntPre; @Beckage2011LimPre].
+The form of this functional response in real systems, and whether it is meaningfully non-zero for a given species interaction, is effectively unknown and must be predicted [@Strydom2021RoaMap], and some forms are inherently more "forecastable" than others [@Chen2019RevCom; @Pennekamp2019IntPre; @Beckage2011LimPre].
 The initial success of these forms of models can be traced back to the larger program of ontological reductionism, which became the default